 It’s a country within a country.
 In this area, the local Jewish community used to live.
 Eventually, after this place started to be abandoned, local artists started moving in.
-While walking through this area we had to have our eyes wide open not to miss any details, as there is an incredible number of art spread all over the place.
+While walking through this area we had to have our eyes wide open not to miss any details, as there was an incredible number of art pieces spread all over the place.
 But, to be honest, I somehow felt that this place is kinda losing its charm, as it became very trendy (although you can still feel the bohemian spirit of freedom).
 Also, I think no matter how many times you go there, you can discover something new.

 So, as I have already mentioned, it is a self-declared, largely unrecognized, independent republic within the boundaries of Lithuania.
 Declared a micro-nation by residents in 1997, this community of artists and free spirits.
-It has its own flag, anthem, constitution, ministers and an army.
+It has its own flag, anthem, constitution, ministers, and army.
 The constitution embodying Užupis can be found on a public wall, transcribed in 23 different languages.

-B: “I feel so comfortable here, because, you know, you can feel this Soviet wind blowing which is slightly creepy, but on that way, the city is expressing some special character, which I like.”
+B: “I feel so comfortable here, because, you know, you can feel this Soviet wind blowing which is slightly creepy, but in that way, the city is expressing some special character, which I like.”